The center’s International Perspectives on Urban Law and Policy course exposes students to global legal and policy issues.

 Lawyers play a huge role in urban growth and development.
 They work with planners, business leaders and engineers to craft laws and regulations.
 College of Law students can see how the legal, regulatory and judicial actions of today affect the cities of the future.

 The center’s focus includes suburbs, fringe, “edge” and satellite cities.
-Through the Urban Fellows Program, students can network with urban planning experts, attend special events and take part in a study abroad trip.
-The center also hosts events for industry experts through the Study Space program.
+Through the Urban Fellows Program, students can network with lawyers and urban planning experts and attend special events.
+The center also hosts professional development programs, such as the Study Space workshop.

 Awesome study abroad trip